Massively multiplayer online game: History

-The popularity of MMOGs was mostly restricted to the computer game market until the sixth-generation consoles, with the launch of Phantasy Star Online on the Dreamcast, as well as the emergence and growth of the online service Xbox Live.
-There have been a number of console MMOGs, including EverQuest Online Adventures (PlayStation 2), and the multi-console Final Fantasy XI.
-On PCs, the MMOG market has always been dominated by successful fantasy MMORPGs.
+The popularity of MMOs was mostly restricted to the computer game market until the sixth-generation consoles, with the launch of Phantasy Star Online on the Dreamcast, as well as the emergence and growth of the online service Xbox Live.
+There have been a number of console MMOs, including EverQuest Online Adventures (PlayStation 2), and the multi-console Final Fantasy XI.
+On PCs, the MMO market has always been dominated by successful fantasy MMORPGs.

-MMOGs have only recently begun to break into the mobile phone market.
+MMOs have only recently begun to break into the mobile phone market.
 The first, Samurai Romanesque set in feudal Japan, was released in 2001 on NTT DoCoMo's iMode network in Japan.
 More recent developments are CipSoft's TibiaME and Biting Bit's MicroMonster, which features online and bluetooth multiplayer gaming.
 SmartCell Technology is in development of Shadow of Legend, which will allow gamers to continue their game on their mobile device when away from their PC.

 Science fiction has also been a popular theme, featuring games such as Mankind, Anarchy Online, Eve Online, Star Wars Galaxies and The Matrix Online.

-MMOGs emerged from the hard-core gamer community to the mainstream strongly in December 2003, with an analysis in the Financial Times measuring the value of the virtual property in the then-largest MMOG, EverQuest, to result in a per-capita GDP of 2,266 dollars, which would have placed the virtual world of EverQuest as the 77th wealthiest nation, on par with Croatia, Ecuador, Tunisia or Vietnam.
+MMOs emerged from the hard-core gamer community to the mainstream strongly in December 2003, with an analysis in the Financial Times measuring the value of the virtual property in the then-largest MMO, EverQuest, to result in a per-capita GDP of 2,266 dollars, which would have placed the virtual world of EverQuest as the 77th wealthiest nation, on par with Croatia, Ecuador, Tunisia or Vietnam.

-World of Warcraft is a dominant MMOG with 8-9 million monthly subscribers worldwide.
-The subscriber base dropped by one million after the expansion Wrath of the Lich King, bringing it to nine million subscribers in 2010, though it remained the most popular Western title among MMOGs.
-In 2008, Western consumer spending on World of Warcraft represented a 58% share of the subscription MMOG market in 2009.
+World of Warcraft is a dominant MMO with 8-9 million monthly subscribers worldwide.
+The subscriber base dropped by one million after the expansion Wrath of the Lich King, bringing it to nine million subscribers in 2010, though it remained the most popular Western title among MMOs.
+In 2008, Western consumer spending on World of Warcraft represented a 58% share of the subscription MMO market in 2009.
 The title has generated over $2.2 billion in cumulative consumer spending on subscriptions from 2005 through 2009.